LISTS – AND LISTS

 Diet protein intake does not affect urine oxalate excretion.
 In 11 normal people fed a 1000 mg calcium, 51 mg oxalate, 3000 mg sodium fixed diet, varying protein intake from 0.6 to 1.6 gm/kg/day – a very wide range – did not alter urine oxalate appreciably (mean values were 23, 23, and 25 mg daily for the three protein intakes) even though oxalate precursors like glycolate rose markedly (25, 22, and 46, mg daily).

 Jello is a source of hydroxyproline which converts to glycolate and oxalate, and oral loading with gelatin can raise urine oxalate.
 Ten normal people eating a 1000 mg calcium, 150 mg oxalate diet (typical normal level) were fed supplemental gelatin as one quarter of daily protein intake.
 Urine oxalate was 24 mg daily vs. 17 mg daily when the same diet was supplemented with whey protein – containing little hydroxyproline – as a control.
 So lots of jello is not an ideal plan for stone formers.

 Where does this leave us about how much oxalate is alright for a day.
-If diet calcium is high, as it should be, at about 1000 mg, then one should try to limit diet oxalate below 100 and even to 50 mg daily.
+If diet calcium is high, as it should be, at about 1000 mg, then one should try to limit diet oxalate below 100 mg daily.
 Perhaps this is most important in those patients whose baseline oxalate excretions are higher – in the range of above 40 mg daily.